 3. Frost on film, not on your lens

 Lapland may be an accessible and convenient chunk of the Arctic, but it’s still the Arctic.
 Understanding the conditions and necessities help make your production smoother and more comfortable.

 Rovaniemi-based Avea Media has years of experience filming in the Arctic, and producer-DoP Juha Niemelä has some advice for anyone bringing a camera to Lapland.

 — Keep cameras and other equipment in boxes and in luggage when not needed.
 Remember to close the lids and the zippers!

 — When filming in the Arctic, I recommend using winter covers for the cameras when it’s cold or snowing.
-So the snow doesn’t melt into cameras afterwards.
+So the snow doesn’t melt into cameras afterward.
 When it’s rainy or moist, use a rain cover.
 Or get an umbrella and an assistant!
 You can also use chemical heaters next to the batteries or beside the camera to generate more heat.

 — You can save battery life with a ”reverse cooling bag.”
-Put sealed warm water bottles in to the battery bag so that the bag becomes a warm bag.
+Put sealed warm water bottles into the battery bag so that the bag becomes a warm bag.
 This way, the batteries will last longer.

 — When you stop shooting DO NOT place the camera directly on the snow.
 Place it in a bag or on a box.
-Afterwards you need to clear all metal parts of snow that they don’t start to rust.
+Afterward, you need to clear all metal parts of snow that they don’t start to rust.
 After the shoot, leave cameras on floors or tables.
 Don’t leave them sealed in bags; moisture won’t leave the bags.

 — When you go from the cold outdoors to warm inside, moisture can build up inside the camera.
 Put the camera in a plastic bag outside, and go inside slowly.
 Let the moisture dry.
 Or you will have a foggy lens (all the lenses inside of the lens) for hours.
 You can always accelerate the drying with the hairdryer.
 It really works!